The Greatest Beer Run Ever: Reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 43% based on 118 reviews.
 The site's critics consensus reads, "Far from intoxicating, The Greatest Beer Run Ever reduces its fun fact-based story to a flat, flavorless brew."
-Metacritic assigned the film a weighted average score of 39 out of 100 based on 30 critics, indicating "generally unfavorable reviews".
+Metacritic assigned the film a weighted average score of 39 out of 100 based on 30 critics, indicating "generally unfavorable" reviews.
 In its first week of release, The Greatest Beer Run Ever was the tenth most popular TV show or movie on streaming in the United States.

-Former United States Secretary of State, and Vietnam War veteran John Kerry wrote an Op-Ed for The Boston Globe in support of the film.
-In the op-ed, which was published on September 22, 2022, Mr. Kerry wrote, "For those of us of the Vietnam generation, the film is a poignant reminder that, whatever we did in that time and whatever our political perspective, how we experienced Vietnam is inextricably intertwined with who we experienced it with."
+Former United States Secretary of State John Kerry, a Vietnam War veteran, wrote an op-ed for The Boston Globe in support of the film.
+In the op-ed, which was published on September 22, 2022, Kerry wrote, "For those of us of the Vietnam generation, the film is a poignant reminder that, whatever we did in that time and whatever our political perspective, how we experienced Vietnam is inextricably intertwined with who we experienced it with."

+The film's screenplay written by Peter Farrelly, Brian Currie and Pete Jones, was nominated for a 2023 Humanitas Prize in the Comedy Feature Film category.